 Click to set custom HTML

-For tennis, the best practices in relation to hygiene from the LTA and the government can be summarised as follows:
+Best practices in relation to hygiene from the LTA and government should continue to be followed, including:

 Avoid touching your face.